 FREQUENTLY ASKED QUESTIONS

-Q: Why is DogsInDanger.com an essential part of your outreach effort?
+Q: Why is DogsInDanger an essential part of your outreach effort?

-A: DogsInDanger.com is dedicated to shelter dogs that are facing euthanasia.
+A: Shelter staff across the country work hard to save lives.
+Those efforts are not always enough –thousands of dogs are killed every day in this nation’s shelters.
+DogsInDanger.com is dedicated to shelter dogs at risk of being killed in shelters.
 Most shelters don't have big advertising budgets to advertise their dogs.
-The site has had lots of press coverage, and people have driven for hours to adopt dogs found on DogsInDanger.
-Over 80% of the dogs listed on the site have been saved.
-The site is run by a group of dedicated animal loving folks who want to help do what we can to save urgent dogs in shelters by gaining them invaluable adoption exposure.
+We bring at-risk dogs together in one national database for potential adopters and rescuers.
+DogsInDanger has had a lot of press coverage, and people have driven for hours to adopt dogs found on DogsInDanger.
+We have helped save tens of thousands of dogs.
+The website is run by a group of dedicated animal loving volunteers who want to help do what we can to save urgent dogs in shelters by gaining them invaluable adoption and rescue exposure.
+We share a common goal of saving as many lives as possible.

 Q: How hard is it to register?

-A: Registering a shelter to become a part of DogsInDanger is fast and easy!
-Just go to www.dogsindanger.com, click on “Shelters,” and follow the registration steps.
-DogsInDanger will send you an email within 48 hours of your online registration.
+A: Registering a shelter to become a part of DogsInDanger is easy.
+Go to www.dogsindanger.com, click on 'Shelters' and follow the registration steps.
+DogsInDanger will send you an email within 24 hours of your online registration.
 This email will contain your unique shelter ID which you will use to log in to DogsInDanger.com and you can begin adding dogs right away.
 Registration is limited to municipal shelters, animal control agencies and humane societies that euthanize.

 Q: How do our dogs get on DogsInDanger?

-A: You maintain your dog listings.
+A: Some shelters maintain their own listings.
+Others are listed by volunteers.
 We provide the platform and technology.
 You will receive a unique shelter ID soon after you register with us.
-Then you can log in anytime, upload dogs and pictures, modify status of dogs, etc. The site reflects your information on a real time basis, therefore it is critical that you keep the listings current.
+Shelter staff or volunteers can log in any time, upload dogs and pictures, update status of dogs, etc. The information is time sensitive and it is important to keep the listings as up to date as possible.

-Q: How do we remove dogs from the site?
+Q: How do we remove dogs after they are no longer available?

 Q: Our shelter euthanizes, but we don’t put an exact euthanasia date on each animal.
 Can we still use this site for our dogs?